orientechnologies/orientdb-docs/Distributed-Architecture.md

 ### Server roles
 OrientDB has a multi-master distributed architecture (called also as "master-less") where each server can read and write.
 Starting from v2.1, OrientDB support the role of "REPLICA", where the server is in read-only mode, accepting only idempotent commands, like Reads and Query.
 Furthermore when the server joins the distributed cluster as "REPLICA", own record clusters are not created like does the "MASTER" nodes.

+The biggest advantage of having many REPLICA servers is that they don't concur in `writeQuorum`, so if you have 3 MASTER servers and 100 REPLICA servers, every write operation will be replicated across 103 servers, but the majority of the `writeQuorum` would be just 2, because given N/2+1, N is the number of MASTER servers.
+In this case after the operation is executed locally, the server coordinator of the write operation has to wait only for one more MASTER server.

 ### Cluster Ownership

 When new records (documents, vertices and edges) are created in distributed mode, the [RID](Concepts.md#rid) is assigned by following the "cluster locality", where every server defines a "own" record cluster where it is able to create records.
 If you have the class `Customer` and 3 server nodes (node1, node2, node3), you'll have these clusters (names can be different):